cartoway/rubocop-policy/README.md

 # MapotempoRubocop

-This is Mapotempo's rubocops rules for all Mapotempo's projects.
+This is Mapotempo's rubocop rules for all its projects.

 ## Installation